Home / Things To Do in Oahu

 Slow down in Old Town Haleiwa to enjoy a Hawaiian shave ice, or a Pineapple Dole Whip at the Dole Plantation, and check out great local art in several art galleries and shops.

-You will feel like you have transported to a different island when you arrive in Oahu’s North Shore countryside!
-It is the perfect antidote to busy Waikiki.
+You will feel like you have been transported to a different island when you arrive in Oahu’s North Shore!
+The laidback countryside is the perfect antidote to busy Waikiki.
+One of the best ways to see the country side and many of its attractions is through an Oahu Circle Island Tour.

 Make sure to check out the popular Aloha Stadium Swap Meet that is a Honolulu attraction in itself, and it's hard to miss the 4-story shopper's paradise --- the Ala Moana Shopping Center!